 Fix #5: Edit Registry Entry of Your Remote Printer.

-To resolve this error, you need to delete the registry key located at HKLM\SYSTEM\CurrentControlSet\Control\Print\Printers\<printer name>\CopyFiles\BIDI.
+To resolve this issue, you need to delete the registry key located at HKLM\SYSTEM\CurrentControlSet\Control\Print\Printers\<printer name>\CopyFiles\BIDI.
 Your computer will then generate a new 64-bit registry entry the next time you connect to your remote printer.

 Fix #6: Copy the PrintConfig.dll File to the Correct Folder.